MEDITERRANEAN

 Many people with codependency do not know what their own needs are, but have lived, and live, according to what is expected of them.

-The behaviour often stems from a dysfunctional childhood environment, growing up in a family that may be anxious and insecure, some have lived in a non-communicative world, where people are not allowed to talk, or where everything is "swept under the carpet".
+The behavior often comes from living in a dysfunctional environment, growing up in a family that may be anxious and insecure, some have lived in a non-communicative world, where you can not talk, or where everything is "swept under the rug".

 You have to guess, through countless attempts to please, how to behave in order to best avoid conflicts, beatings, being seen, getting affirmation, etc.

-The great thing is to have the courage to start putting yourself and your recovery first, to map out your behaviour.
+The good thing is to take help to dare to start putting yourself and your own recovery in the first place to map your behavior.

 This website uses cookies (sugar-free of course!).
 By continuing to use this site, you accept our use of cookies.